Inflation in light of ACT/SPT: A new perspective from Weyl gravity

 {\it Discussion} — A comparison with conventional $f(R)$ theories is instructive.
-In typical $f(R)$ inflation, the higher-order extensions are treated as corrections to the Starobinsky model \cite{Huang:2013hsb, Asaka:2015vza, Cheong:2020rao, Rodrigues-da-Silva:2021jab, Ivanov:2021chn, Shtanov:2022pdx, Modak:2022gol,Qiu:2025uot,Bezerra-Sobrinho:2025gfg}.
+In typical $f(R)$ inflation, the higher-order extensions are treated as corrections to the Starobinsky model \cite{Huang:2013hsb, Asaka:2015vza, Cheong:2020rao, Rodrigues-da-Silva:2021jab, Ivanov:2021chn, Shtanov:2022pdx, Modak:2022gol,Gialamas:2025ofz,Odintsov:2025eiv,Qiu:2025iqm,Bezerra-Sobrinho:2025gfg}.
 From the perspective of phenomenology, the Starobinsky prediction, $n_s\simeq1-2/N\sim0.96-0.967$, lies slightly below the ACT/SPT preferred range.
 Positive higher-order curvature corrections would further diminish $n_s$, exacerbating the tension with observations.
 Conversely, negative corrections could raise $n_s$ into agreement.
 However, the parameter fine-tuning is required to some extent.
 Our models are in a different situation.
-The leading-order result of $n_s$ conforms directly to the ACT/SPT constraints, thereby avoiding fine-tuning.
+The leading-order result of $n_s$ conforms directly to the ACT/SPT constraints, thereby avoiding fine adjustment of parameters to fit the observations.

 Moreover, from the perspective of theoretical completeness, inflation in the $f(R)$ framework with negative corrections no longer originates from a de Sitter state with constant curvature.
 The Ricci scalar $R$ is not convergent toward the beginning of inflation, and a critical value of $R_c$ (or corresponding $\Phi_c$ in the Einstein frame) emerges where $f(R)$ or $f''(R)$ turns negative.
-This necessitates a cut-off at $R_c$, rendering the theory UV incomplete \cite{Huang:2013hsb,Qiu:2025uot}.
+This necessitates a cutoff at $R_c$, rendering the theory UV incomplete \cite{Huang:2013hsb,Qiu:2025iqm}.
 In contrast, our models preserve the UV completeness, which can be verified that $R_{\phi\to\infty}=M_P^2/(2\alpha)$, corresponding to a constant-curvature origin.